We put the wild speculations to rest with this in-depth comparison between the new Glock 48 and the classic Glock 19.

-The internet has been ablaze with the release of the all-new Glock 48 and Glock 43x just prior to Shot Show 2019.
-Gun reviewers around the internet speculated for weeks on what we see from Glock and Recoil even releasing renderings of what they thought the pistols might look like.
-CrossBreed® was fortunate to have the pistols the entire time, patiently watching (and sometimes laughing) at the pre-release reviews being scattered across the interwebs, as we diligently built a list of holsters to accommodate them.
+The internet was lit with speculation about the all-new Glock 48 and Glock 43x just prior to SHOT Show in 2019.
+Gun reviewers speculated for weeks on what we see from Glock – Recoil even released renderings of what they thought the pistols might look like!
+CrossBreed was fortunate to have the pistols the entire time, patiently watching (and laughing) at the pre-release reviews scattered across the interwebs, as we diligently built a list of holsters to accommodate them.

-Glock officially released the pistols on January 2nd and were promptly met with mixed reviews, to say the least.
-"Most” Glock fans seemed pleasantly surprised that Glock was continuing to roll out more single stack sized pistols for concealed carriers.
-Like most things on the internet, people who do not like Glocks were “less than impressed" with many asking why the pistols were larger than a Sig P365 yet have a lower magazine capacity and some even saying that the Glock 48 was simply a Kahr knock-off.
+Glock officially released the pistols on January 2nd and was promptly met with mixed reviews, to put it nicely.
+“Most” Glock fans seemed pleasantly surprised that Glock was continuing to roll out more single stack sized pistols for concealed carriers.
+But, like most things on the internet, non-Glockaholics were “less than impressed”.
+Many asked why they would release pistols larger than the Sig P365 with a lower magazine capacity.
+Some said the 48 was simply a Kahr knock-off.

 One of the most obvious differences between the two is the overall width.
-The Glock 19 has an overall width of 1.34" while the Glock 48 has a slim overall width of only 1.10".
-On paper the width difference looks very minimal but when holding the Glock 48 and 19 the difference is very substantial.
-Most of this difference is due to the Glock 48 being a slim double stack whereas the Glock 19 is a true double stack.
+The Glock 19 has an overall width of 1.34″ while the Glock 48 has a slim overall width of only 1.10″.
+On paper, the width difference looks very minimal but when holding the 48 and 19 the difference is very substantial.
+Most of this difference is due to the 48 being a slim double stack whereas the 19 is a true double stack.

-Another big difference is the weight, it's pretty simple actually – smaller guns weigh less, who would’ve known...
+It’s pretty simple actually – smaller guns weigh less, who would’ve known!
 The Glock 19 Gen 5 comes in at a healthy fighting weight of 23.99 oz unloaded, and 31.04 oz loaded, vs. the featherweight division champ Glock 48 that comes in at 20.74 oz unloaded and 25.12 oz loaded.

-Much like in our Glock 43x vs. Glock 43 review (Click Here To Watch), the new Glock 48 features an nPVD coated slide and the Glock 19 has the standard Glock Gen 5 nDLC coating.
-The slide is also 1.00" on the Glock 19 vs. a slim .87" on the Glock 48.
+As we highlighted in our Glock 43x vs. Glock 43 review, the new Glock 48 features an nPVD coated slide while the 19 features a standard Glock Gen 5 nDLC coating.
+The slide is also 1.00″ on the 19 vs. a slim .87″ on the 48.